ICER 2020: A Promising Practice in Accessible Virtual Conference Presentations

 - Be captioned.
 You can caption the video yourself, include a caption file in one of YouTube’s supported caption formats, or you may choose to use YouTube’s automatically generated captions.
 If you choose this last option, remember that captioning will be imperfect.
 We will send you your video’s automatically generated captions and give you an opportunity to send corrections.

 These guidelines are a promising practice for addressing accessibility within virtual conference presentations.
-Feedback about the policies was positive, and there weren't any complaints about captioning videos.
+Feedback about the policies was positive.
+No one complained about captioning their videos.
 Some people praised the policy, and a significant number mentioned in the post-conference survey that despite not being deaf, they greatly benefited from the captions before, during, and after the conference.
 Taking proactive steps to provide guidelines to presenters is an easy way to ensure that presenters consider the accessibility of their presentations when submitting recordings to online conferences.